what-is-a-police-caution

 Will it affect your application for a visa?

-Ultimately, It’s highly recommended to seek legal advice from a solicitor before making a decision on whether to accept a police caution.
+Ultimately, it’s highly recommended to seek legal advice from a solicitor before making a decision on whether to accept a police caution.
 A solicitor can assess your situation, explain the potential consequences of both accepting and rejecting the caution and advise you on the best course of action for your specific circumstances.

 How long does a police caution last?